Table of Contents

 Online gaming companies can also use Prometheus via a hosted system to ensure they rise above the competition.
 Real-time visibility is essential for online gaming, so monitoring and having an instant rate and instant vector is essential.
 Not only that but if there is any type of gambling in the game, such as online poker or casinos, there are also several regulations to follow.
 Using Prometheus rate to monitor everything helps ensure the gaming company complies with the regulations.
 Memory usage is also important to pay attention to since it determines the scrape interval.

 Tracking things like passports or health cards is a growing need in most countries, and this is an area where Prometheus excels.
 The information collected by self-check-in kiosks can be instantly collected and monitored.
 If there are any problems that may cause a security issue, the alerting system will let those in charge know.

 Another way to use Prometheus is in tracking and monitoring healthcare information.
 It's easier to treat patients when you have all the facts, so consider compiling the information and then using something like MetricFire to visualize the data points provided.
 Data science companies can even use it as they work on alternative methods of delivering treatment, something that is particularly important these days for any time-series database.

 If you need to process anything that isn't immediately available via the Prometheus rate, you can look at the client databases to find the codes you need.
 This makes it quite simple to get what you need from the system, whether or not you're used to using it or accustomed to coding.
 Often, the code you need is readily available, but you may need to tweak it slightly to fit your needs.

 How Can MetricFire Help?

-MetricFire is a hosted Prometheus, Grafana, and Graphite service with the infrastructure you need.
+MetricFire no longer provides hosted Prometheus, however, we do provide Hosted Graphite with Grafana, to give you the infrastructure you need.
 Our platform lets your business collect and store data from any source and then visualize time series data when needed.
 It can work with any metric type you need.